 Personal bookmarks, notifications about your plans for the evening, non-work emails—none of these were likely part of the original plan for your demo.
 Why let them sneak in at the last minute?

 Make sure you close and minimize all open tabs, and have a fresh internet browser waiting and ready in advance of your meeting.
 And be sure you’ve disabled notifications of every kind, too.
-One study found that these notifications to be as distracting as receiving a call or text, even if you choose to ignore it.
+One study found that 50% of workers struggle with being distracted by their phones at work.
+This can interrupt the flow of your presentation.
 Worse yet, they may even be embarrassing.

 This part of the demo, at least, is willfully within your control—why lose it?